hyosung11/Launch-School/Courses/journal.md

 16:13 At home after a ping pong break and getting the kids.
 I've decided to use Evernote as my second brain repository although I also use Trello for project tracking.
 I wonder if I could do all of that in Evernote?
 Obsidian and Evernote are interesting as well.
 I think I have a merge conflict with my MBP that I want to fix now.

 16:39 Kind of all over the place right now.
 I am tired and want to get a good night's sleep tomorrow and enjoy lots of soccer over the weekend.
 Two games to play and three games to referee.

+17:46 Talked to Shane for a few minutes in Gather.
+Time for dinner.